prof-rossetti/intro-to-python/notes/python/functions.md

 ## Return Values

-In order to have a function return some value when invoked, use the `return` keyword:
+In order to have a function return some value when invoked, use the `return` keyword.

+A geometry-inspired example:

 ```python
 def calculate_area(length, height):